pgruetter/sdl-docs/docs/getting-started/get-departures.md

 - stg-departures:
 This data object acts as a target for our first action, so where and how to download the file to.
 We set type to JsonFileDataObject because we know from before that the webservice will return a json file.
-Path defines, where the file will be stored.
+Path defines where the file will be stored.
+You could choose any name you want, but most of the time, the name of your DataObject is a good fit.
 Instead of writing *stg-departures* again, we used the placeholder *{~id}* which gets replaced by the DataObject-ID.
-You could choose any name you want, but most of the time, the name of your dataObject is a good fit.
+Don't forget to surround that placeholder with double quotes so that it is interpreted as a string.
 We defined a relative path - it is relative to the working directory SDL is started in.
 The working directory has been set to the *data* directory in the Dockerfile by setting the JVM Property

-      -Duser.dir=/mnt/data,
+    -Duser.dir=/mnt/data
 so that's why all your relative paths will start in the *data* directory.

 #### Naming Conventions
 A quick note on our naming conventions: We typically follow some conventions when naming our data objects and actions.
-It follows the layering conventions of our structured Smart Data Lake:
+They follow the layering conventions of our structured Smart Data Lake:
 - External data objects are prefixed with "ext"
 - Your first action typically copies the data into the Data Lake, without making any changes.
 This layer is called the *Staging Layer*.